- Nix 67.2%

 Update All Packages

-just nixos-auto-update-run-now # Normal run (respects 6h freshness window)
+just auto-update-run-now # Normal run (respects 6h freshness window)

 sudo nixos-auto-update --force # Force update regardless of lock age